 Novotel Canary Wharf

 39-storeys — Isle of Dogs

 The tallest Novotel

 The Novotel at Canary Wharf — situated at 40 Marsh Wall — is a slender 39-storey high rise solely occupied by the AccorHotels Group.

-Rising 127 meters, the hotel is actually the tallest Novotel in the world.
-The £149 million development provides 305 hotel rooms and a wealth of amenities.
+Rising 127 meters, this hotel is actually the tallest Novotel in the world.
+The £149 million development provides 305 hotel rooms, and a wealth of amenities.

 Building and design

 The AccorHotels group obtained planning permission for the hotel on the 40 Marsh Wall site in May 2010.
 Construction didn’t begin for another 4 years, starting in 2014 with the building completing in November 2016.